d12frosted/elpa-mirror/nongnu/org-journal-readme.txt

   • `C-c C-b' (`org-journal-open-previous-entry') with `org-backward-heading-same-level'
   • `C-c C-j' (`org-journal-new-entry') with `org-goto'

-  When working in an org-journal buffer the following org-mode key bindings are overwritten:
-  • `C-c C-s' (`org-schedule') with `org-journal-search'
-  • `C-c C-f' (`org-forward-heading-same-level') with `org-journal-open-next-entry'
-  • `C-c C-b' (`org-backward-heading-same-level') with `org-journal-open-previous-entry'
-  • `C-c C-j' (`org-goto') with `org-journal-new-entry'

   To workaround this, you can use user bindings of the form `C-c ?', where `?' can be any letter, to call the org-journal functions.
 This